yuriboiii20-art/Task-Manager-ReactNative/README.md

   npm install -g expo-cli
   ```
 - Android/iOS Emulator or Physical Device: For testing on mobile platforms.
+  - This is required for testing the app on Android/iOS devices.
+Alternatively, you can use the web version for a quick preview.

 ### Clone the Repository